Secrets management

 Next, set the OP_SERVICE_ACCOUNT_TOKEN

-environment variable to the 1Password
+environment variable to your service

 export OP_SERVICE_ACCOUNT_TOKEN=<your-service-account-token>